yjxuestc0919/yjxuestc0919/README.md

 -->
 🎉 I am a Chinese undergraduate who now major in `Software Engineering` in `University of Electronic Science and Technology of China`.

-🌱 I’m currently interested in (Multimodal) Large language model and Backend Dev.
+🌱 I’m currently interested in (Multimodal) Large Language Model and Backend Dev.

 🔭 I am currently working as a deep learning algorithm intern at `Siemens Chengdu`.